barais/tpjpa2024/README.md

 Todo:

-- [ ] connect to mysql server (Q4)
+- [x] connect to mysql server (Q4)
 - [ ] design PO and DAO (Q5, but also review of 1, 2, 3)
 - [ ] N+1 select problem

-And review for coding style and code structure
+And review for coding style, code structure and tests